mahmoudesmail/tu-wien-data-science-summaries/choosing electives.md

 # some recommended electives

-these are mainly project based courses – but lectures (vorlesungen) can also be nice, since some of them offer exam dates during breaks.
+these are mainly project based courses, but lectures (vorlesungen) can also be nice, since some of them offer exam dates during breaks.

 _fds_